Pinyin alphabetical order

 Pinyin alphabetical order, also called Pinyin-based order, or Pinyin order in short, is a sound-based Chinese character sorting method which has been used for arrangement of entries in Xinhua Dictionary, Xiandai Hanyu Cidian, Oxford Chinese Dictionary and many other modern dictionaries.

 In this method, Chinese characters are arranged according to the order of the Latin alphabet adopted in "Chinese Pinyin Scheme".

 Pinyin alphabetical order is applicable to the ordering of both Chinese characters and words.
 It is primarily of alphabetical order and thus more simple and internationally acceptable than the traditional Radical-and-stroke sorting.
-The serious disadvantage of pinyin order lies in its disability to support lookup of words without knowing their pronunciations.
+The serious disadvantage of pinyin order lies in its inability to support lookup of words without knowing their pronunciations.

 Sorting single Chinese characters

 The rules for sorting two Chinese characters into pinyin order are as follows:

 Rule of basic alphabet

 To arrange two Chinese characters into basic alphabetical order, first compare the first letters of the pinyin letter strings of the two characters.
 If they are different, arrange the characters according to the letters' order in the alphabet (for example, 李 (lǐ) comes before 張 (zhāng), because the initial letter l is before initial letter z in the alphabet); if the first letters are the same, compare the second letters of both sides, and so on, until a pair of letters that are not the same is found and the Chinese characters are ordered accordingly (for example, 長 (cháng) comes before 陳 (chén) because the third letter a precedes e).
 If the last letter of one of the strings is compared and the letters on both sides are still the same, then the shorter string comes first (for example, 陳 (chén) comes before 程 (chéng)).